Intercession in the Old Testament

 "And the Lord appeared unto him in the plains of Mamre: and he sat in the tent door in the heat of the day;

-And he lift up his eyes and looked, and, lo, three men stood by him: and when he saw them, he ran to meet them from the tent door, and bowed himself toward the ground,
+And he lifted up his eyes and looked, and, lo, three men stood by him: and when he saw them, he ran to meet them from the tent door, and bowed himself toward the ground,

 And said, My Lord, if now I have found favor in thy sight, pass not away, I pray thee, from thy servant:" Genesis 18:1-3